ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 * Use:
 Allows primary actor to view past data and future trends in clean energy for the selected state.
 * Input:
-User selects a state and the types of energy to view.
+User selects a specific state and types of energy to view.
 * Output:
-Display past energy data and future trends of the selected energies for the selected state.
+Display past energy production data with the time axis and future trends of the selected energies for the selected state.

 `state_selector`
 * Use:
-Selects a state and displays trends in clean energy.
+Selects a state and displays trends in different kinds of clean energies.
 * Input:
-Takes input from user
+Gets the input from user.
 * Output:
-Displays the expanded map of the state and shows trends in clean energy.
+Displays the expanded map of the state and shows trends of clean energies.

 `regression`
 * Use:
 Performs regression on the training data and displays plot of future trends based on user specifications.
 * Input:
-State and types of energy selected by users.
+States and types of energy selected by users.
 * Output:
 Plot of future energy trends for a particular state.